 “These days we’re very attuned, thinking about networks like Facebook and Twitter and all that,” says Haskell, “but in nature it’s more than Facebook.
 It’s whole Bodybook.
 In some ways the Internet is a rediscovery of what biology has been doing for billions of years.”

-2) Consider how your senses help you relate to your environment.
+Consider how your senses help you relate to your environment, in both dramatic and small ways.

 “I was in Alaska with my son, going up a stream, being taught by a guide how to smell for bears,” says Richard Louv, author of The Nature Principle.
 “The Alaskan Brown Bears are the ones who’d like to have you over for dinner to eat you.
 Once you’ve smelled that smell, you never forget it.
 That’s an example of using a sense for a very important purpose.”

 “That word, sustainable, sounds to most people like survival,” says Louv.
 “The bare minimum.
 That doesn’t get most people excited.
 Obviously, survival is important but we weren’t put here just to survive, we were put here to create.
 What if we could begin to imagine a nature-rich future with new kinds of cities, homes and neighborhoods?
 New kinds of workplaces?
-If we don’t aim much higher than sustainability, we’ll never reach it.
-An experience in nature is super-important in making us mindful of who we are and where we are in the moment.”
+If we don’t aim much higher than sustainability, we’ll never reach it.”